 Many people have apprehension about attending such groups, but one can also find support groups or forums online which allow for anonymity and privacy if desired.
 These groups can be one of the most valuable tools for both stroke patients and caregivers so the sooner one can become involved the better.
 Valuable information and encouragement can be gained from other patients and caregivers that have been through or are going through similar circumstances.
 It can be valuable for caregivers to attend a stroke patient support group, however, it is equally important for caregivers to get involved in a support group of their own so they can freely discuss issues that involve patient care without feeling guilty or worry about offending their loved on.

-Find a support group in the US in your area by using American Stroke Association's Stroke Group Finder.
+To see if there is a support group in the US in your area, you can use the American Stroke Association's Stroke Group Finder.

 To find a support group in the UK, go to https://www.stroke.org.uk/finding-support/support-groups